ml58158/SCCM-Client-Dynamic-Provisioning/README.md

 ### Post-Process Clean ###

-Once the task sequence finishes, a clean script is triggered that removes any scheduled tasks, left-over files,Windows 10 bleatware, etc that was used during the provisioning process.
+Once the task sequence finishes, the collection is evaluted for having McAfee Agent installed, and the machines are removed collection once evaluated.

 ### References ###